amimoto-ami/c3-cloudfront-clear-cache/docs/guide/wp-cli.md

 #!/bin/bash
 set -e  # Exit on any error

-if wp c3 invalidate /; then
+if wp c3 flush all; then
     echo "Cache invalidation successful" else
     echo "Cache invalidation failed"